TNR Step-by-Step

 1) ASSESS THE SITUATION Identify all individuals who feed community cats and all locations of feeding sites.
 Create a spreadsheet tracking pertinent information about the cats (i.e., number of cats, sex of each cat).

 Evaluate the location as to whether it is an appropriate environment to keep the cats.
 The area where the cats are currently living is the best place to keep them.
-If relocation is necessary, refer to “Guidelines for Safely Relocating Feral Cats”.
+If relocation is necessary, refer to our guide for relocating cats.

 Establish a routine feeding schedule.
 Feeding is best done early in the morning or later in the evening.
 Feed the cats at the same time and place each day for at least one week prior to trapping.
 Trapping should coincide with a regularly scheduled feeding.